 There is an emptiness of spirit that fills the house where such original individuals once partied, but the space is cool, elegant and reflective of the medina which was its inspiration.

-…and later used by Winston Churchill, who came here while writing his memoirs before the house was purchased by the Tunisian Government as a Cultural Centre.
+Dar Sebastian was later used by Winston Churchill, who came here while writing his memoirs, before the house was purchased by the Tunisian Government as a Cultural Centre.

 To do it justice, have a look at this video created by the first director of the Cultural Centre.

-The marble pool and coolness are set in acres of landscaped gardens that were known for their beauty.
+The marble pool and coolness of Dar sebastian are set in acres of landscaped gardens that were known for their beauty.

-…and further down the garden is a huge amphitheatre with stunning views of the ocean.
+Further down the garden of Dar Sebastian is a huge amphitheatre, with stunning views of the ocean.

-Two of the visitors to Dar Sebastian, Cocteau and Schiaparelli, had collaborated in designing some of Schiaparelli’s original clothing designs and once wonders how much the clear colours and unusual shapes of the Hammamet setting inspired them.
+Two of the visitors to Dar Sebastian, Cocteau and Schiaparelli, collaborated in designing some of Schiaparelli’s original clothing designs.

-Chanel called her “that Italian artist who makes clothes”, but Elsa Schiaparelli was nothing if not an original.
+Chanel called Schiaparelli “that Italian artist who makes clothes”, but Elsa Schiaparelli was nothing if not an original.

 Her influence is still felt in elegant knitwear, in the whole concept of mix-and-match, and in the wedge-healed shoe which is even now staging a comeback.